 Normally, translations from English are not required by the French register.

-A foreign lessor will not be required to pay any income tax or capital gains upon leasing an aircraft or engine to a French lessee, but a foreign lessor established out of the European Union may be held jointly liable with the lessee for the payment of value-added tax.
+A foreign lessor will not be required to pay any income tax or capital gains upon leasing an aircraft or engine to a French lessee, but a foreign lessor established outside the European Union may be held jointly liable with the lessee for the payment of value-added tax.
 The lease agreement may provide that the lessee is under obligation to pay a lease rental net of any French taxes, including any withholding tax.
 Gross-up provisions are recognised.

 A foreign lessor cannot be deemed to be resident or domiciled in France as a result of its being a party to, or its enforcement of, said lease.

 Liabilities in respect of aircraft or engine maintenance and operations may not generally be imposed on a foreign lessor under a lease as a result of its being a party to such lease.

 A foreign aircraft lessor may be held jointly and strictly liable with the lessee under a lease as a result of damage or loss caused by the aircraft, unless the lease has been registered with the French aircraft register.